Charlotte's Web (cannabis): Publicity and demand

 When Charlotte was five years old, her story was featured in the August 11, 2013, CNN documentary "Weed", hosted by Sanjay Gupta.
 On November 24, 2013, Paige Figi was a guest on The Doctors TV show, where Charlotte's story was told.
 She was also featured in Gupta's March 11, 2014, CNN documentary "Weed 2: Cannabis Madness".
 The extract received more publicity on October 6, 2014, when The Doctors TV show again featured a story about usage of Charlotte's Web.
 The physicians called for a change of the Federal classification.
 Sanjay Gupta has also expressed his support for Charlotte's Web on The Doctors TV show.
 On the October 17, 2014, episode of the ABC TV series The View, Paige Figi and Joel Stanley were interviewed by Whoopi Goldberg and Nicolle Wallace.

 The CNN documentaries received widespread publicity and popularized Charlotte's Web as a possible treatment for epilepsy and other conditions.
 Colorado has legalized both the medicinal and recreational use of marijuana, and many parents have flocked there with their suffering children in search of Charlotte's Web and other forms of medical marijuana.
 In November 2013, CBS Denver reported that "[t]here is now a growing community of 93 families with epileptic children using marijuana daily.
 Hundreds are on a waiting list and thousands are calling."
 In October 2014, Time noted the Stanley brothers had a waiting list of "more than 12,000 families."
 They have been termed "marijuana refugees", "part of a migration of families uprooting their lives and moving to Colorado, where the medicinal use of marijuana is permitted...forced to flee states where cannabis is off limits."
-In November 2014, David Nutt mentioned Charlotte's Web in the Royal Pharmaceutical Society's Pharmaceutical Journal, where he appealed for "the UK government [to] acts on evidence, allowing the use of medicinal cannabis and reducing barriers to its research."
+In November 2014, David Nutt mentioned Charlotte's Web in the Royal Pharmaceutical Society's Pharmaceutical Journal, where he appealed for the UK government to act "on evidence, allowing the use of medicinal cannabis and reducing barriers to its research".

 Families who say they have run out of pharmaceutical options have moved to Colorado to access Charlotte's Web.
 The demand has spurred calls for more research to determine whether these products actually do what is claimed.
 Amy Brooks-Kayal, vice president of the American Epilepsy Society, stated that epileptic seizures may come and go without any obvious explanation, and that Charlotte's web could cause developmental harm.
 She recommended that parents relocate so that their affected children could have access to one of the nation's top pediatric epilepsy centers rather than move to Colorado.

 The product has been described as the "country's most famous brand of CBD oil", the "largest selling CBD oil in the country", and the "number one brand", with 7% of the market.

 In October 2022, Charlotte's Web became the official CBD supplier for Major League Baseball with a multi-year contract.